Gibbs free energy

 the greatest amount of mechanical work which can be obtained from a given quantity of a certain substance in a given initial state, without increasing its total volume or allowing heat to pass to or from external bodies, except such as at the close of the processes are left in their initial condition.

 The initial state of the body, according to Gibbs, is supposed to be such that "the body can be made to pass from it to states of dissipated energy by reversible processes".
 In his 1876 magnum opus On the Equilibrium of Heterogeneous Substances, a graphical analysis of multi-phase chemical systems, he engaged his thoughts on chemical-free energy in full.

-If the reactants and products are all in their thermodynamic standard states, then the defining equation is written as $\Delta G^\circ = \Delta H^\circ - T \Delta S^\circ$, where $H$ is enthalpy, $T$ is absolute temperature, and $S$ is entropy.
+If the reactants and products are all in their thermodynamic standard states, then the defining equation is written as $\Delta G^\circ = \Delta H^\circ - T\,\Delta S^\circ$, where $H$ is enthalpy, $T$ is absolute temperature, and $S$ is entropy.

 Overview

 The reaction C_{(s)}^{diamond} → C_{(s)}^{graphite} has a negative change in Gibbs free energy and is therefore thermodynamically favorable at 25 °C and 1 atm.
 However, the reaction is too slow to be observed, because of its very high activation energy.
 Whether a reaction is thermodynamically favorable does not determine its rate.

-According to the second law of thermodynamics, for systems reacting at fixed temperature and pressure without input of non-Pressure Volume (pV) work, there is a general natural tendency to achieve a minimum of the Gibbs free energy.
+According to the second law of thermodynamics, for systems reacting at fixed temperature and pressure without input of non-Pressure Volume ($pV$) work, there is a general natural tendency to achieve a minimum of the Gibbs free energy.

-A quantitative measure of the favorability of a given reaction under these conditions is the change ΔG (sometimes written "delta G" or "dG") in Gibbs free energy that is (or would be) caused by the reaction.
-As a necessary condition for the reaction to occur at constant temperature and pressure, ΔG must be smaller than the non-pressure-volume (non-pV, e.g. electrical) work, which is often equal to zero (then ΔG must be negative). ΔG equals the maximum amount of non-pV work that can be performed as a result of the chemical reaction for the case of a reversible process.
-If analysis indicates a positive ΔG for a reaction, then energy — in the form of electrical or other non-pV work — would have to be added to the reacting system for ΔG to be smaller than the non-pV work and make it possible for the reaction to occur.
+A quantitative measure of the favorability of a given reaction under these conditions is the change $\Delta G$ in Gibbs free energy that is (or would be) caused by the reaction.
+As a necessary condition for the reaction to occur at constant temperature and pressure, $\Delta G$ must be smaller than the non-pressure-volume (non-$pV$, e.g., electrical) work, which is often equal to zero (in which case $\Delta G$ must be negative). $\Delta G$ equals the maximum amount of non-$pV$ work that can be performed as a result of the chemical reaction for the case of a reversible process.
+If analysis indicates a positive $\Delta G$ for a reaction, then energy — in the form of electrical or other non-$pV$ work — would have to be added to the reacting system for $\Delta G$ to be smaller than the non-$pV$ work and make it possible for the reaction to occur.